memflow/memflow-qemu/README.md

 ## Arguments

-The following arguments can be used when loading the connector:
+The `target` argument specifies the name of the qemu virtual machine (specified with -name when starting qemu).

-- `name` - the name of the qemu virtual machine (default argument, optional)
+The following additional arguments can be used when loading the connector:

 - `map_base` - overrides the default VM memory base (optional)
 - `map_size` - overrides the default VM memory size (optional)